Photo: Diliff / Wikimedia Commons

 Hong Kong’s Hotel Geography

-Hong Kong has one of the most extraordinary hotel markets in the world — the extraordinary density (the highest hotel density of any major city, the extraordinary vertical character of Hong Kong’s hotel architecture — the extraordinary 50+ floor hotel towers are standard rather than exceptional), the extraordinary harbour view (the Victoria Harbour — the finest urban harbour view in the world, the extraordinary spectacle of the Central and Wan Chai skyline from Kowloon, the extraordinary nightly Symphony of Lights (the world’s largest permanent light and sound show, the extraordinary 8:00pm laser display on the extraordinary buildings of both harbours)) and the extraordinary diversity (the extraordinary Kowloon gritty markets vs the extraordinary Central financial luxury vs the extraordinary Mid-Levels tranquility vs the extraordinary Sai Kung rural seafood — all within 30 minutes).
+Hong Kong has one of the most distinctive hotel markets in the world — the highest hotel density of any major city, a vertical architecture where 50+ floor towers are standard rather than exceptional, and a setting built around Victoria Harbour, arguably the finest urban harbour view anywhere, complete with the nightly Symphony of Lights (the world’s largest permanent light and sound show, an 8:00pm laser display across both shorelines).
+The diversity is equally striking — Kowloon’s gritty markets, Central’s financial-district polish, the calm of the Mid-Levels, and Sai Kung’s rural seafood scene are all within 30 minutes of each other.

 Kowloon — Victoria Harbour Front